Lake Mead to benefit from $99M grant for water recycling project

 “Addressing drought in the West and protecting Nevada’s water supply will require all of us to work together on innovative, sustainable solutions,” said Cortez Masto in a statement.

+Nevada Current is part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.
+Nevada Current maintains editorial independence.
+Contact Editor Hugh Jackson for questions: info@nevadacurrent.com.
+Follow Nevada Current on Facebook and Twitter.

-The post Lake Mead to benefit from $99M grant for water recycling project appeared first on Nevada Current.
+The post Lake Mead to benefit from $99M grant for water recycling project appeared first on Utah News Dispatch.